18F/guides/content/engineering/languages-runtimes/css.md

 ```

 ### Importing
-As you likely know, CSS rules that are later in the file override earlier
-rules.
-This means Sass imports can be used to control inheritance and
+As you likely know, CSS rules that are later in the file override earlier rules.
+This means Sass imports can be used to control inheritance and specificity.
-specificity.

-- Start with base elements.
+- Start with base elements
-- Move to single nested classes and utils.
+- Move to single nested classes and utils
-- Move next to more specific classes, often with nesting.
+- Move next to more specific classes, often with nesting
-- Move next to overrides, possibly with !important rules.
+- Move next to overrides, possibly with !important rules
-- Import alphabetically.
+- Import alphabetically
-- Only modify import order for groups of files, not specific files.
+- Only modify import order for groups of files, not specific files

 ```scss
 // Bad